Sylvn001/Sylvn001/README.md

 <!--
 **Sylvn001/Sylvn001** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-- 🔭 I’m currently Studying: Nest.JS (Node), Typescript & MongoDB 🐺 and Java 17 & Spring Boot and microservices with apache kafka
+- 🔭 I’m currently Studying: Advanced node.js and javascript  && clean architeture

 ## 📓 About Me

 > Hi!
-I'm Junior (Sylvn001), a Full Stack Developer.
-I love web developmentand and always I try to learn new different technologies, Actualy i work with javascript (Node.JS, Typescript, Nestjs, React) and i will pretend to learn Go Lang, Clojure and Elixir, for study purpose, learn new languagens and technologies is one of my favorite hobbies.
+I'm Junior (Sylvn001), a Back End Developer.
+I create a lot of projects with nodejs, typescript, PHP, java, ruby on rails, and more...

 ## :notebook_with_decorative_cover: Detailed information

 - Name: Junior Barros
-- Age: 21 Years
+- Age: 22 Years
-- University: UNOESTE - University of Western São Paulo - FIPP (IS - Information System)
+- University: UNOESTE - University of Western São Paulo - FIPP (IS - Information System) - Completed in 2023
 - Living In: Presidente Prudente - São Paulo, Brazil

 <div>